-- Talk to your doctor about ways to prevent congenital infections that may cause this condition.
+- Learn ways to prevent congenital infections that may cause chorioretinitis

 Canadian Ophthalmological Society

-Figueroa BG, Navas MP, Navas GA.
-Value of PCR for detection of
+Figueroa BG, Navas MP, et al. Value of PCR for detection of

 in aqueous humor and blood samples from immunocompetent patients with ocular toxoplasmosis.

-Lanzafame M, Trevenzoli M, Vento S, Parrinello A. Clinical picture: tuberculous chorioretinitis.
+Lanzafame M, Trevenzoli M, et al. Clinical picture: Tuberculous chorioretinitis.

 Yang MB.
 Patient complains of blurry vision in right eye for 2 weeks.

 1/28/2011 DynaMed's Systematic Literature Surveillance